freenas/freenas-docs/userguide/snippets/es24m_rails.rst

    :width: 60%

-When both cabinet rails are secured inside of the rack rails, gently push the chassis until it stops halfway in.
-Slide the blue release tabs on both cabinet rails toward the front of the system while pushing the unit in until it is flush with the front of the rack.
+When both cabinet rails are secured in the rack rails, gently push the chassis until it stops halfway in.
+Slide the blue release tabs on both cabinet rails toward the front of the system while pushing the unit in.
+Push the chassis into the rack until it is flush with the front of the rack.

 .. _es24m_mount_system_in_rack: